gabo-cs-zz/ruby-workshop/README.md

 # Ruby Workshop

-Ruby is a dynamic programming language with a focus on simplicity and productivity.
-It has an elegant syntax that is natural to read and easy to write.
+This is a brief Ruby guide, made with ♥.

 ## Installation

-We'll install Ruby with some dependencies we might need provided that we're going to be working with Rails.
+We'll install Ruby with some dependencies which we might need provided that we work with Rails.

 - MAC OSX.